Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Additional figures and experiments

-\paragraph{Samples with the lowest and highest error} Figure \ref{sample_ns_low} and Figure \ref{sample_ns_high} show the samples with the highest and the lowest error, respectively.
-PDNOs consistently obtains the lowest error at all time steps of both samples.
+\paragraph{Samples with the lowest and highest error} Figures \ref{sample_ns_low} and Figures \ref{sample_ns_high} present the samples with the highest and the lowest errors, respectively.
+PDNOs consistently obtain the lowest error at all time steps of both samples.

 \paragraph{PDNO and FNO with different number of channels} We compare the performance of PDNO and FNO, which varies depending on the number of channels.
-For a fair comparison, the truncation is not used in the Fourier space for both FNO and PDNO.
+For a fair comparison, the truncation is not utilized in the Fourier space for both FNO and PDNO.
 Furthermore, PDNO utilizes only a single symbol network $a_{\theta_2}^{nn}(\xi)$, not $a_{\theta_1}^{nn}(x)$.
 In Figure \ref{width_compare}, as the number of channels increases, the test error decreases in both models.
-PDNO achieves lower test error than FNO and also shows small gap between the train error and the test error.
+PDNO achieves lower test errors than FNO and also exhibits a negligible gap between the training and test errors.